-Community Companions are trained volunteers who visit over-65s in their own homes to support their mental wellbeing and help them access local services.
+Community Companions are trained volunteers who telephone or visit adults in their own homes to support their mental wellbeing and help them access local services.

-Mind in Bradford is running the project in Baildon in partnership with the Bradford Districts CCG and the Muslim Health Service.
+Mind in Bradford runs the project in partnership with the Bradford Districts CCG.

 Who can access the service?

-If you are 65 or over, lonely or isolated and live in the Baildon area, you could be visited regularly by one of our volunteers.
-You will spend quality time together, and the volunteer will offer one-to-one support and help you access local services.
+You could be visited or phoned weekly by one of our volunteer befrienders.
+You will spend quality time together, and the volunteer will offer one-to-one support and encourage you access local activities to build new friendships.

-How can I ask for a Community Companion?
+How can I ask for a Community Companion (Befriender)?